ccdc-opensource/csd-python-api-scripts/scripts/packing_similarity_dendrogram/ReadMe.md

 CSD Python API (v.
 1.0 or later), `matplotlib` and standard python packages.

-> Instructions on running example scripts through the CSD-Python API miniconda installation can be found in [the repository ReadMe.md](https://github.com/ccdc-opensource/csd-python-api-scripts#readme)
+> Instructions on running example scripts through the CSD Python API miniconda installation can be found in [the repository ReadMe.md](https://github.com/ccdc-opensource/csd-python-api-scripts#readme)

 ## Licensing Requirements

-\#TODO [LIST]
+- CSD-Materials or CSD-Enterprise

 ## Usage and Output: